Lightfoot Says Chicago 'Must Do Better' Finding Missing Black Women And Girls, Whose Cases Are Disproportionately Ignored

 The most powerful voices for the voiceless — missing victims — are their family members pleading for real action, real movement in their loved ones’ cases.

+Tionda and Diamond Bradley went missing almost 21 years ago.
+Their aunt has fought for them to come home every day since.

 “I need to see boots on the ground,” said Sheila Bradley Smith.
 “Not just for Tionda and Diamond but for all these missing women and children.
-People don’t seem to care until it happens to them.”READ MORE: 1 Dead, 2 Injured In Shooting At 43rd And Dearborn
+People don’t seem to care until it happens to them Its been 21 years of nothing but pure hell, clanging, all kind of making noise, trying to get help for them, roadblocks.”

 Chicago Mayor Lori Lightfoot, who joined the conference, admitted Chicago has not done its part to help.

 “And in Chicago we just have to be honest and say we don’t have a good track record when it comes to finding missing Black women and girls, supporting families and survivors, solving homicides relating to Black women,” she said.
-“We absolutely must do better.”MORE NEWS: Chicago First Alert Weather: Slightly Warmer Sunday, But Flurries Return
+“We absolutely must do better.”READ MORE: Lung Transplant Patient Welcomed Home With Car Parade In Zion

-In 2020, the caucus reports that 100,000 Black women and girls were reported missing across the United States.
-CBS 2 asked the Chicago Police Department for numbers, and they said to submit a Freedom of Information Act request, which we did.
+The National Crime Information Center reports more than 90,000 Black women and girls were reported missing across the United States in 2020.
+The congressional caucus said that number went up in 2021 to about 100,000.

+Karen Phillips’ daughter Kierra Coles was pregnant when she went missing in 2018.